Supply & Demand

 Transformative tailwinds

-Ongoing geopolitical events coupled with the global focus on the climate crisis have created what we believe are transformative tailwinds for the nuclear power industry, from both a demand and supply perspective.
+Ongoing geopolitical events, energy security concerns, and the global focus on the climate crisis amid rising low-carbon energy demand have created what we believe are transformative tailwinds for the nuclear power industry, from both a demand and supply perspective.

 The unrest in Kazakhstan at the outset of 2022 raised concerns about the more than 40% of global uranium supply that originates from Kazakh mines.
 However, it was the Russian invasion of Ukraine in late-February 2022 that was the most transformative event for our industry.